HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-03-12-Virtual-Coffee-Breaks.md

 1. VCBs are initiated with a text message "VCB?"
    - Other media (email/chat) are allowed, as long as they are text based.
 No calls.
    - The message must include a way to reach you, e.g. hangout link, phone number or a skype name.
-   - If you sent this text to a VCB first timer then indclude a link to this post.
+   - If you sent this text to a VCB first timer then include a link to this post.

-1. To accept a VCB the receipient enters the hangout / returns the call / ...
+1. To accept a VCB the recipient enters the hangout / returns the call / ...

-1. The recepient may ask for a short delay before joining.
+1. The recipient may ask for a short delay before joining.

-1. The recepient may turn down a request directly by answering "busy".
+1. The recipient may turn down a request directly by answering "busy".

 1. VCB requests silently expire after 5 minutes.
-   - If the recepient did not get back to you, he was apparetly busy.
+   - If the recipient did not get back to you, he was apparently busy.
 No apologies needed.
    - Once a request has expired, the initiator has probably picked up work again.
      Further interruptions might not be welcome.
-   - If he missed the request before it expired, the recepient can always initiate a new VCB.
+   - If he missed the request before it expired, the recipient can always initiate a new VCB.

 1. A VCB session must be ended after a maximal duration of 15 minutes.
-   - The initiator of the VCB is reponsible to end the session in time.
+   - The initiator of the VCB is responsible to end the session in time.

 1. A VCB session may or may not involve the consumption of coffee.

 That's it.
 Enjoy your virtual coffee!

-## Rationelle
+## Rationale

-Not having colleagues around is clearly the biggeste drawback of working remotely.
+Not having colleagues around is clearly the biggest drawback of working remotely.
-The VCB is a way to bring the inofficiall refreshing coffee sessions from the office to the remote work space.
+The VCB is a way to bring the inofficial refreshing coffee sessions from the office to the remote work space.

 There are additional complications in the remote settings.
 The most obvious one that remote communication technologies are involves (which sucks, but can't be avoided).